 Specifies the parameter name and used to access the parameter.
 The name must be a valid identifier - may contain only digits (0-9), letters (a-z, A-Z), and underscore sign (_).
 Must begin with a letter or underscore.

 Used to specify value for the parameter.
-It can be blank, value of the allowed types, an Expression that evaluates to an object, or IEnumerable containing values of the allowed types.
+It can be blank, value of the allowed types, an Expression that evaluates to a value of the allowed types, or IEnumerable containing values of the allowed types.

 When a parameter accepts multiple values (MultiValue=True), you can set the value by programmatically assigning an IEnumerable of the allowed types.